RapTho/elasticsearch-tutorials/local-deployment/README.md

 #### Set required node settings

-In production you of course want to run the bootstrap checks to ensure your node is configured properly.
+In production you would want to run the bootstrap checks to ensure your node is configured properly.
 Here you find the important settings that must be set:<br>
 [https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html)